 Here are a couple of definitions, if somebody forgot them

-in mathematical statistics is a probability and statistical dependence without any strict functional nature.
-In contrast to the functional dependence, the correlation dependence occurs when one of the attributes is dependent not only of the given second attribute but also on a number of random factors, or when among the conditions, on which the attributes are depending on, there are common conditions for both of them.
+Correlation in mathematical statistics is a probability and statistical dependence without any strict functional nature.
+In contrast to functional dependence, the correlation dependence occurs when one of the attributes depends not only on the given second attribute but also on many random factors, or when among the conditions on which the attributes are depending, there are common conditions for both of them.

 Some types of correlation coefficients may be positive or negative (there is also the possibility of the lack of statistical relationship - for example, for independent random variables).
-If it is assumed that the precedence relation is defined on the values of the variables then the negative correlation - the correlation, where the increase of one variable is associated with the decrease of the other variable, though the correlation coefficient can be negative.
+If it is assumed that the precedence relation is defined on the variables' values, then the negative correlation - the correlation, where the increase of one variable is associated with the decrease of the other variable, though the correlation coefficient can be negative.

-If the value modulus is closer to 1, it means that there is strong coupling, and if closer to 0 - the coupling is weak or nonexistent.
-When the correlation coefficient is equal to 1 by the value modulus people suggest a functional relationship, i.e. the changes of two quantities can be described by a mathematical function.Pearson correlation coefficient
+If the value modulus is closer to 1, there is strong coupling, and if closer to 0 - the coupling is weak or nonexistent.
+When the correlation coefficient is equal to 1 by the value modulus, people suggest a mathematical function can describe a functional relationship, i.e., the changes of two quantities.

 Pearson correlation coefficient is most commonly known (Karl Pearson, English mathematician, 1857-1936), characterizing the degree of linear dependence between the variables.
 It is defined as